-Author has written 17 stories for Final Fantasy XI, and MASK.
+Author has written 51 stories for Final Fantasy XI, MASK, Wreck-It Ralph, Despicable Me, Transformers/Beast Wars, and Hellboy.

 If you have comments or suggestions or OMG's, please message me.
-If you don't want to miss anything I publish, you can "Subscribe" so that an email notification is sent to you whenever I post a new work.
-You are always able to mark me as a favorite author, or to mark individual fanfics as favorites.
-And I do take suggestions/requests, but I have to be inspired or intrigued for anything to come of them.
+If you don't want to miss anything I publish, you can "Follow" me so that an email notification is sent to you whenever I post a new work.
+I do like to hear suggestions/requests.
+Write me!

 Regarding FFXI, some of the characters in my work are based upon friends I have and have lost in game.
 I've changed the names in all cases and often the incidents.
 But I have purposely avoided the "this is the story of my character and the people he/she hung out with" sort of fanfic.
 There are plenty of that style in this archive, both good and bad.
 I aim more toward the classic short-story format, with the focus on emotions, interactions, and plot.
 I do encourage you to explore the stories in this archive, and to write your own as well.